SkkJodhpur/Gen-ai/Readme.md

 **🚀 Getting Started**

 To get started with any of the projects, follow the instructions provided in the respective folders.
 Each project includes detailed setup instructions and usage examples.

+**📚 BOOKS**

+Navigate to the BOOKS directory.
+Browse through the selection of books on ML, DL, and AI.
+Access the reading materials to expand your knowledge.

 **🔧 Finetuned Model**
 - Navigate to the Finetuned Model directory.